sangam-jha/javascript_baisc/README.md

 # javascript_baisc
-this is the first code of javascript , i am learning. author - sangamm jha
+this is the first code of javascript , i am learning. <br>
+author - sangamm jha